THEOplayer/iOS-Connector/Code/Sideloaded-TextTracks/README.md

 The presented technique is superior to any other similar options as it brings sideloading support to Airplay, Picture-in-Picture and DRM playback (and their combinations) and is out of the box compatible with the TextTrackStyling API from THEOplayer.

+This connector is intended to be used for subtitle text tracks.
+For metadata text tracks, such as WebVTT thumbnails, starting from v7.10 the core THEOplayerSDK will handle the sideloading without the help of this connector.

 ## Installation

 ### [Cocoapods](https://guides.cocoapods.org/using/getting-started.html#getting-started)